Imomxoja/Railway/README.md

 # Railway
 Railway project https://railway.uz/ru/ represents the backend part of this site.
-In the project, tickets for train flights can be purchased and flights can be created.
+In the User part of the project, he can buy tickets for train flights, and in the Admin part he can create train flights.